 Disorders that are common among older adults are frequently missed, or the diagnosis is delayed.
 Clinicians should use the history, physical examination, and simple laboratory tests to actively screen for disorders that occur only or more commonly in older patients (see table Disorders More Common Among Older Adults ); when diagnosed early, these disorders can often be more easily treated.
-Early diagnosis frequently depends on the clinician’s familiarity with the patient’s behavior and history, including mental status How to Assess Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
-Any hint of cognitive decline requires examination of mental status ( see Examination... read more .
+Early diagnosis frequently depends on the clinician’s familiarity with the patient’s behavior and history, including mental status How to Assess Mental Status The mental status examination is used to evaluate the patient’s level of consciousness and the content of consciousness.
+Patients are considered alert if they are actively perceiving the world... read more .
 Commonly, the first signs of a physical disorder are behavioral, mental, or emotional.
 If clinicians are unaware of this possibility and attribute these signs to dementia, diagnosis and treatment can be delayed.

 Patients' prescription, over-the-counter, and recreational drugs (including marijuana) should be reviewed frequently, particularly to look for drug interactions and use of drugs considered inappropriate for older patients Drug Categories of Concern in Older Adults Some drug categories (eg, analgesics, anticoagulants, antihypertensives, antiparkinsonian drugs, diuretics, hypoglycemic drugs, psychoactive drugs) pose special risks for older adults.
 Some... read more .
 This review is especially important during care transitions when reconciliation of drugs is required to eliminate duplication, missed drugs, and errors in dosage and to identify drugs that may be no longer be needed.